 7 and more days prior to the engagement – no Disruption fee applies

-6 – 4 days prior to the engagement – 50% of the agreed fee
+6 – 4 days prior to the engagement – 50% of the agreed budgeted fee

-3 – 2 days prior to the engagement – 75% of the agreed fee
+3 – 2 days prior to the engagement – 75% of the agreed budgeted fee

-On the day prior to the engagement –100% of the agreed fee
+On the day prior to the engagement –100% of the agreed budgeted fee

 Director/Producer Fees & Production Fee (calculated as per below):

-20 days or more before first shoot date - 25% of budgeted fees
+20 days or more before first shoot date - 25% of agreed budgeted fee

-Between 19-11 days prior to shoot (inclusive) - 50% of budgeted fees
+Between 19-11 days prior to shoot (inclusive) - 50% of agreed budgeted fee

-Between 10-1 days prior to first shoot day (inclusive) - 75% of budgeted fees
+Between 10-1 days prior to first shoot day (inclusive) - 75% of agreed budgeted fee

-During shoot - 90% of budgeted fees
+During shoot - 90% of agreed budgeted fee

-After final shoot day (i.e. during other contractual requirements if any) – 100% of budgeted fees
+After final shoot day (i.e. during other contractual requirements if any) – 100% of agreed budgeted fee

 3. In the event of a cancellation of the Production, the aggregate of the costs and fees set out in this schedule shall not exceed the amount of the Production Company budget.